Hiroaki Yura: Kickstarter projects

 In 2013, Yura launched a Kickstarter project named Project Phoenix through his new company CIA, Inc. and collected $1,014,600 thanks to 15,802 backers.
 Project Phoenix had a rough estimated release date of 2018 but has still never been made.

-In September 2016, through another new company called Area 35, Inc., he started a new Kickstarter project by the name of Tiny Metal, which gathered 1,276 backers but did not reach its funding goal of $50,000.
-But somehow the game was still made, while Project Phoenix backers have already waited 3 years at this point for their game to be made.
-His involvement in the Tiny Metal game was never stated in the Kickstarter campaign, only known after the game was produced.
+In September 2016, through another new company called Area 35, Inc., he started a new Kickstarter project by the name of TINY METAL, which gathered 1,276 backers but did not reach its funding goal of $50,000.
+TINY METAL was still produced through alternative funding sources, while Project Phoenix backers had already waited 3 years at that point for their game to be made.
+His involvement in the TINY METAL game was never stated in the Kickstarter campaign, only known after the game was produced.

-In November 2017, Hiroaki Yura was accused by Tariq Lacy of using funds raised from the Kickstarter of Project Phoenix to develop and fund Tiny Metal.
-Later, Lacy admitted that his claims and accusations against Yura were false.
+In November 2017, Hiroaki Yura was accused by Tariq Lacy of using funds raised from the Kickstarter of Project Phoenix to develop and fund TINY METAL.
+Later, Lacy admitted that his claims and accusations against Yura and AREA 35 were false.

 Personal life

-Hiroaki Yura is married to Mizuki Yura, with whom he has three sons.
+Hiroaki Yura has two sons from a previous marriage.